Beau Simpson is a multi-instrumentalist (guitar, piano, bass, ukulele), composer, and music educator from Los Angeles

 I had actually “tried”…and quit…guitar almost annually since the age of five.
 It was much harder than piano.
 It was bulky and awkward.
 Most of all, it made my fingers hurt.

 But, this time, I stuck with it.
 I used the methods that I used to truly enjoy playing piano and applied them to guitar.

 The things that I was doing were actually WORKING!
-I showed my guitar teacher (who owned a music school) some of these methods and he actually gave me a job.
+I showed my guitar teacher (who owned a music school) some of these methods and he offered me a job.

 Fittingly, these were the same challenges that I had faced just a few years prior.
 Now equipped with the knowledge and personal experience of how to quickly and easily jump these hurdles, I was able to give them a few tips and then watch my students thrive.